LGBTQ Inclusiveness: Students respond to 4.5 star rating

 Tucked in a corner of the floor, Teddy stumbled upon the LGBTQ Programs and Services wing.
 He knew he had found his home at NKU.

 Roberts said NKU has given him a place to be himself.
-Being a transgender gay male is not accepted within his family so he has created a family at school.
+Being a transgender gay male is not accepted within his community at home so he has created an accepting community at school.

 “I needed that kind of support — that brotherhood and sisterhood,” Roberts said.
 “That bond is special.